Belarus leader bristles at criminal complaint in Germany

 “One wouldn’t be able to hide the crimes of the regime in the past — they will face justice in the present and the future,” said Tsikhanouskaya, who is currently living in exile in Lithuania.

-She added that similar complaints against Lukashenko are to be filed in Poland, Lithuania and the Czech Republic.
+She added that similar complaints against Belarusian authorities are to be filed in Poland, Lithuania and the Czech Republic.

 Follow all AP developments on Belarus at https://apnews.com/hub/Belarus.